-Students with disabilities that might affect their academic performance should register with the Office of Services for Students with Disabilities (SSD) located in the Lee Drain Annex (telephone 936.294.3512, TDD 936.294.3786, and email disability@shsu.edu).
+Students with disabilities that might affect their academic performance are expected to visit with the Office of Services for Students with Disabilities located in the Counseling Center, Lee Drain Annex (tel.
+936.294.1720).
 They should then make arrangements with their individual instructors so that appropriate strategies can be considered and helpful procedures can be developed to ensure that participation and achievement opportunities are not impaired.
 All disclosures of disabilities will be kept strictly confidential.
-NOTE: No accommodation can be made until the student registers with the Services for Students with Disabilities.
+NOTE: no accommodation can be made until the student registers with the Counseling Center.